 Home > Health & Fitness

 Pain is one of the most common reasons that people seek medical attention.
-When pain is severe, it can impair your ability to function.
+When pain is severe, it can make it hard to function.
 Many physical conditions including injury, arthritis, and fibromyalgia can bring about pain.
 Psychological factors, like stress or unconscious conflict, can worsen or even cause pain.
 Whether pain is from a physical or a psychological cause or both, pain is REAL.

 Take this assessment to better understand how your pain interferes with your daily activities and, most importantly, to get some ideas of how to minimize your pain and prevent it from coming back.